envris/digital-trade-handbook/culture-values/index.md

 Our culture is not about technology or building apps.
 It is about people and their needs.

-When we talk about culture, we mean the values that underpin how people work, we are not describing the nuances of our culture.
-Our ways of working reflect our culture, and our culture is changed by each and every person we work with.
+When we talk about culture, we mean the values that underpin how people work.
+We are not describing the nuances of our culture.
+Our ways of working reflect our culture, and our culture changes with every person we work with.

-Our culture is a set of values and norms we believe contribute to what we can achieve, and describes how we can achieve it together.
+Our culture is a set of values and norms that contributes to what we can achieve.
+It describes how we can achieve it together.

 Culture is also reflected and created by the [words we use (and avoid)](./language/).